baurine/multi-type-adapter/README.md

 Please read the above super detail tutorial to learn how exactly to use it.
 Following are some simple instruction extract from tutorial.

 After you use this MultiTypeAdapter, you just need to implement kinds of items, and add to or remove from adapter at the right time.
-The item represents a whole body that display in recyclerview, includes layout, data and event, so it is a wrapper, wrap the layout, data model and event handler together, but the data model and event handler are not necessary, just layout is must needed, it depends on what's the kind of item.
+The item represents a whole body that display in recyclerview, includes layout, data and event, so it is a wrapper, wrap the layout, data model and event handler together, but the data model and event handler are not necessary, just layout is required, it depends on what's the kind of item.
 All items must inherit from `IItem` interface:

     public interface IItem {
-        int getType();
+        // get the xml layout this type item used in int getLayout();

-        int getVariableId();
+        // get the variable name in the xml int getVariableId();
     }

-`getType()` method should return the xml layout, likes `R.layout.item_header`, and `getVariableId()` return the variable name this item used in xml, likes `BR.item`.
+`getLayout()` method should return the xml layout, likes `R.layout.item_header`, and `getVariableId()` return the variable name this item used in xml, likes `BR.item`.
 Becasuse we usually use a same variable name in all items, and the event handler, usually it can be a `View.OnClickListener`, so we define a `BaseItem`:

     public abstract class BaseItem implements MultiTypeAdapter.IItem {
         @Override